-To detain sediment-laden runoff long enough for some sediment to settle out.
+To temporarily detain sediment-laden runoff long enough for some sediment to settle out.

-- Drainage area must be five acres or less. - Sediment traps should be in use for 18 months or less. - Do not use in a stream. - Do not place a drain pipe with the inlet at the bottom of the trap and a silt fence across the inlet or outlet to filter sediment.
-That is not how a sediment trap or basin works.
+- Drainage area must be five acres or less.

+- · Sediment traps should be in use for 18 months or less.

+- Do not use in a stream.

-• Determine size of drainage area.
-Sediment trap should have an initial storage volume of 134 cubic yards per acre drained.
+Determine size of drainage area.
+Sediment trap should have an initial storage volume of 134 cubic yards per acre.
 Round off drainage area to nearest whole number.

 Drainage Area (acres) Storage Volume (cubic yards)

+1 134

+· 2 268

+3 402

+4 536

+5 670

 - Embankment height shall be 5 feet or less.

 - Clear pool area and embankment area.

-- Remove all vegetation and roots.
+- · Remove all vegetation and roots.

 - Ensure that embankment fill material is free of roots, organic material, or any other objectionable material.

-- Excavate ponding area, if necessary.
+- · Excavate ponding area, if necessary.

 - Construct embankment by placing fill material in 8-inch layers.
 Compact each layer.
 Side slopes shall be 2:1.

 - Set outlet crest at 1 foot to 18 inches below the crest of the embankment.

+- Install outlet protection (see Slope Drain for details on outlet protection).

+- 70 Sediment Control BMPs

-- Install outlet protection (see Slope Drain for details on outlet protection). - Seed embankment with temporary seeding within 7 days of construction (see Temporary Seeding). - Performance of sediment trap can be improved by seeding and/or mulching drainage area (see Soil Blanket). - Remove trap and regrade when drainage area is stabilized. - Sediment traps can also be constructed using gravelfilled sand bags as an embankment. - Excavating around a storm drain inlet will also create a sediment trap.
+- Seed embankment with temporary seeding within 7 days of construction (see Temporary Seeding). - Performance of sediment trap can be improved by seeding and/or mulching drainage area (see Mulching). - Remove trap and regrade when drainage area is stabilized. - Sediment traps can also be constructed using gravel-filled sand bags as an embankment. - Excavating around a storm drain inlet will also create a sediment trap.